aashumallik/Data-Distribution-on-a-Blockchain/README.md

 # Data-Distribution-in-a-Blockchain
-Data splitting &amp; distribution using asynchronous programming into a Blockchain
+Data splitting &amp; distribution using asynchronous programming into a Blockchain.
+Takes an input of a file, splits the file using the File-Splitter wriiten in java.
+After Splitting the file takes the individual file and passes through the compression engine.
+After Compressing each split file the File then passes through the Neural Net to optimize the platform.
+After the Neural Net is trained the data is then transferred into Blockchain.